StrucEng-Library-kfmresearch/strucenglib-website/docs/strucenglib_snippets/load_generators/area_load_generator_elements.md

 This page shows how loads can be defined using the function area_load_generator_elements and add the loads to the **Structure** object.

+## Define the loaded area in Rhino
+Coming soon

+## Determine the numbers of the loaded elements
+Coming soon

+## Add the loaded element to the **Structure** object
+Coming soo

+## Add the areas load to the steps
+Coming soon

 ----OLD
 The StrucEng Library features a server component to run FEA solvers on a remote host.
 This simplifies configuration setup and increases execution speed as FEA computations are remotely executed.